Moung Ngwe Zin Building on Kad Kong Ta

 The Moung Ngwe Zin building is on Kad Kong Ta.
 Kad Kong Ta is a historical quarter of Lampang parallel to the bank of the Wang River.
 A Burmese teak merchant built the house in 1908.
 It is one of the most beautiful Burmese inspired residences in Thailand.

-The old picture comes from the website www.clipmass.com.
-According to this site, this building was a store selling western consumer goods to resident British employees working for one of the teak logging companies.
+According to some, this building was a store selling western consumer goods to resident British employees working for one of the teak logging companies.
 It has also served as a bar and hotel for employees of the Bombay Burmah Trading Corporation.
 The BBTC was the most prominent British teak logging company.

 Lakon, centre of the teak industry